Adapting Pressure Vessels for Legacy Systems and Infrastructure

 3. What codes and standards apply when connecting modern pressure vessels to older infrastructure?

-5. What documentation should be maintained when adapting pressure vessels for legacy systems?
+5. What documentation should be maintained when adapting pressure vessels?

-6. Can digital monitoring systems be integrated with adapted legacy pressure vessel systems?
+6. Can digital monitoring be added to legacy systems?

 Key Takeaways